erickson-figueroa/ds_project_template/README.md

-### List of advanced tools, frameworks and useful libraries for specific projects
+### List of useful libraries for specific projects

 You can add them directly inside pyproject.toml file: